What is hybrid project management?

 When to use hybrid project management?

-Traditional project management is an ideal approach for projects with fixed deliverables, a defined timeline, a fixed budget, and stable market space.
+Traditional project management is an ideal approach for projects with fixed deliverables, a defined timeline, a fixed budget, and a stable market space.
 It is because you are not expecting any surprises.

 For projects with changing scope, flexible timelines, stretching budgets, and dynamic market space, Agile is the right fit.
 It is because you do not know what you may have to work on.